AhaSend/ahasend-go/docs/DeliveryTimeStatistics.md

 ### NewDeliveryTimeStatistics

-`func NewDeliveryTimeStatistics(timeBucket time.Time, avgDeliveryTime float32, count int32, ) *DeliveryTimeStatistics`
+`func NewDeliveryTimeStatistics(fromTimestamp time.Time, toTimestamp time.Time, avgDeliveryTime float32, count int32, ) *DeliveryTimeStatistics`

 NewDeliveryTimeStatistics instantiates a new DeliveryTimeStatistics object This constructor will assign default values to properties that have it defined,